-Hania (hahn-yah; also spelt Chania) is Crete’s most evocative city, with its pretty Venetian quarter, criss-crossed by narrow lanes, culminating at a magnificent harbour.
+Hania (also spelled Chania) is Crete’s most evocative city, with its pretty Venetian quarter criss-crossed by narrow lanes and culminating at a magnificent harbour.
 Remnants of Venetian and Turkish architecture abound, with old townhouses now transformed into atmospheric restaurants and boutique hotels.

 Although all this beauty means the old town is deluged with tourists in summer, it’s still a great place to unwind.
 The Venetian Harbour is ideal for a stroll and a coffee or cocktail.
 Thanks to an active modern centre, the city retains its charm in winter.
 Indie boutiques and an entire lane (Skrydlof) dedicated to leather products provide good shopping, and a multitude of creative restaurants means you'll eat very well here.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Hania.

 Whether it’s a guided tour of a historic landmark, private tasting of local delicacies, or an off-road adventure — explore the best experiences in Hania.